-- Section designation (A,B,C) indicates location, day, and time that the course will be offered in a certain class. - Session numbers designate whether a course is offered for the full 16 weeks or is taught in a compressed 8-week session during the first or second half of the semester.
-The cost and amount of credit earned will be the same; the pace will be faster in the shorter sessions. - Session I First half, 8-week duration - Session II Second half, 8-week duration - Session III Full 16 week class - Special Sessions will be indicated in a key on the class schedule.
+- Section designation (A,B,C) indicates location, day, and time that the course will be offered in a certain class. - Courses offered in a compressed session rather than a course offered for the full term will be designated by a session number.
+The cost and amount of credit earned will be the same; the pace will be faster in the shorter sessions. - Session I First half, 8-week duration - Session II Second half, 8-week duration - Special Sessions will be indicated in a key on the class schedule.